Tuesday, January 10, 2012

 You see, we always think that because we have God in our lives, we should be strong ourselves and never cry.
 After all, He gives us the strength we need to endure all things.
 We know that in seeking the Kingdom of God and His righteousness, we’ll have everything we need.
 We also know he’s with us in the Valley of Shadow and Death.
 But does that mean no tear should escape our eyes?
 Does it mean we can’t ever be weak?

 I’d answer a big, resounding NO to both of these questions.
 Remember the shortest verse in the Bible.
 Jesus Wept.
+He cried at the loss of a friend He KNEW he was about to raise from the dead.
 So why do we think we should somehow be better or stronger than our Savior?
-He needed His father in the Garden of Gethsemane, as we need Him during the trials in our own lives.
+He also needed His father in the Garden of Gethsemane, as we need Him during the trials in our own lives.
 His power is made perfect in our weaknesses.

 My cousin’s wife knew she needed to be strong for her family.
 Her children had just lost their father and she was forced to host a gathering where others could mourn her very personal loss.
 I’m sure she felt a great responsibility to “be there” for others.
 I saw that in the way she comforted them.